Uncompahgre from Matterhorn, San Juan Mountains.

 It is hard to find, at least for many of us here in the Four Corners, such a concentration of mountaineering splendor as in the San Juans.
 This range is comprised of the Needles and Grenadiers and these two areas form the core of true backcountry mountaineering; the other sub-ranges are the North San Juans and the West Needles.
 The Grenadiers, a row of proud sentinels, are also known as the Quartzite Peaks, while the Needles are a haphazard mix of peaks and passes, culminating in the Sunlight-Windom massif.

 The easiest and quickest way to get into the heart of these peaks is to take the Durango-Silverton Narrow Gauge railroad from either Silverton or Durango to Elk Park or Needleton.
 Alternately, and depending on which areas one intends to visit, one could approach from Beartown, American Basin, Andrews Lake, Molas Switchbacks, Vallecito, Purgatory Flats, etc.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for San Juans:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for San Juans:

 Featured Route For San Juans

 Noname Needle, Standard Route 5.8 5b 16 VI- 15 HVS 4c Colorado